 The dark brown with lighter honey brown hair highlights along the bangs are gorgeous.
 Mimic this stunning honey-colored look by pairing a long, layered bob with a middle part for an extra modern look and face-framing edge.

 This shade of auburn brown with highlights offers a mixture of honey and golden brown colors to show off its warm undertones that complement tan skin well.
-This golden ombre color-melt will make you an outdoor woman because you’ll be wanting to show off its fiery-ness under the sun.
+This golden ombre color melt will make you an outdoor woman because you’ll want to show off its fiery-ness under the sun.

 Naturally dark to medium hair would achieve this sweet honey brown hair inspired butterscotch beautifully.
 A medium-length haircut is just enough to show off this smooth transition if you don’t want the upkeep that long hair needs.

-You can take your tresses to the next level when you mix the right hair colors together especially the top three trendiest ones of all time—brown, blonde, and red.
-Play with the many dimensions and styling ways you can do with this hairstyle on honey-toned red hair.
+You can take your tresses to the next level when you mix the right hair colors, especially the top three trendiest ones of all time—brown, blonde, and red.
+Play with the many dimensions and styling ways to use this hairstyle on honey-toned red hair.

-A marvelous way of getting lightened for the summer – a warm beautiful, multi-tonal honey brown hair balayage.
-It’s super effective if you wanna keep your darker, long hair yet have the illusion of a light one.
+A marvelous way of getting lightened for the summer – a warm, beautiful, multi-tonal honey brown hair balayage.
+It’s super effective if you want to keep your darker, long hair yet have the illusion of a light one.
 A honey-hued tone plus golden-hued tones are summer’s best friend.

-A subtle way to punch up your pretty medium brown hair is by getting honey brown streaks.
-These honey brown waves give you that effortless dimension and depth that your natural hair needs.
+A subtle way to punch up your medium brown hair is by getting honey brown streaks.
+These honey brown waves give you that effortless dimension and depth your natural hair needs.

 It’s such a super pretty hairstyle if you have long chocolate-colored hair with accents of honey!
 Add some waves and delicate honey highlights on brown hair at the end to add softness and give you a more dramatic look.

-“This is a very natural, golden honey brown hair color with natural highlights that’s great for warm, golden skin.
-If you have very thick hair, keep the sides and nape area very short,” says hairstylist Niki Germain of Texas.
+“This is a natural, golden honey brown hair color with natural highlights for warm, golden skin.
+If you have thick hair, keep the sides and nape area short,” says hairstylist Niki Germain of Texas.

-Valdez explains, “the platinum blonde and chocolate brown were hand-painted next to each other to make the lightness from the blonde pop and give it a nice honey brown hair color.
-When the hair moves the dark accentuates the blonde and creates that beautifully textured movement.”
+The platinum blonde and chocolate brown hair tones were hand-painted next to each other to make the lightness from the blonde pop and give it a nice honey brown hair color.
+When the hair moves, the dark accentuates the blonde and creates that beautifully textured movement.

 “This is a rich and warm bronde balayage just like Jennifer Lopez’s honey highlights on dark brown hair,” explains senior stylist Jamie Pierce-Elwell of Santa Monica, CA.

-When you look at this you can picture milk chocolate, mixed with suede and caramel to bring out a nice light brown tone as well as streaks of bright blonde color.
+When you look at honey brown hair colour, you can picture milk chocolate mixed with suede and caramel to bring out a nice light brown hair tone and streaks of bright blonde color.

-These shades, or one with similar placement, are great for a woman who wants dimension in their hair.
+These shades, or ones with similar placement, are great for women who want dimension in their hair.
 Because some depth was maintained, Pierce-Elwell says the grow-out is softer.
-“You’ll only need to get highlights 2-4 times a year, but you’ll need your base color every 5 weeks.”
+“You’ll only need to get highlights 2-4 times a year, but you’ll need your base color every five weeks.”

 “A full head of balayage highlights was done to create this color of fresh honey,” she describes.
 “Balayage is an easy way to achieve warmer honey brown highlights on a darker base.”

-Also, the grow-out is so soft that you only retouch the balayage 3 times a year!
+Also, the grow-out is so soft that you only retouch the balayage three times a year!
 Daly recommends you do a glaze toner a couple of times in between.
-“This golden brunette is about as low-maintenance as it gets and budget-friendly!”
+“This golden brunette hair is about as low-maintenance as it gets and budget-friendly!”

 Buy professional hair care products.
 If you’re spending $200 on your color services, spend a little more on shampoo to maintain that beautiful color!

 This low-maintenance honey brown ombre look was created by hairstylist Olivia Hyska of Sturgis, MI.
-“The honey brown strands and caramel tones flow so nicely with a natural base color.
+“The honey brown strands and caramel highlights flow nicely with a natural base color.
 This color has lots of options for hairstyles, but the best is a soft wave,” she notes.

 For women who are considering this kind of hair color, Hyska wants you to know you won’t get that harsh demarcation line, so you’ll only need a few color appointments.

-“This is a good introduction if you are looking to go lighter, especially for brunettes,” she adds.
+“This is a good introduction if you want to go lighter, especially for brunettes,” she adds.
 “A glaze is a great in-between service to freshen up the color.”

 Use a color-safe hydrating shampoo and conditioner.
 Heat protection is also very important for those lightened ends.

-“The beauty of this color is its ability to be low-maintenance, which makes it work for almost anyone,” says stylist Amber Young of Encinitas, CA.
+“The beauty of this honey blonde hair color is its ability to be low-maintenance, which makes it work for almost anyone,” says stylist Amber Young of Encinitas, CA.

 “A balayage hand painting technique was used to create this sun-kissed, natural highlighted brunette shade,” notes Moreno.

-As far as products, Moreno says that “as long as you use a good moisturizing conditioner, a color-safe shampoo, and maybe some conditioning treatments to maintain the health and shine of your hair, you should be ok.
-Try JBeverlyHills color and styling products because they’re amazing for keeping honey-colored hair vibrant.”
+As far as products, Moreno says that as long as you use a good moisturizing conditioner, a color-safe shampoo, and maybe some conditioning treatments to maintain the health and shine of your hair, you can keep a nice honey blonde brown.
+Try JBeverlyHills color and styling products because they keep honey-colored hair vibrant.

-This is a lob with copper/honey brown hair highlights, and it was created by stylist and color specialist Caitlin Boehm of San Francisco, CA. “The dimension of the color has a melted effect from top to bottom,” she describes.
+This is a lob with copper/honey brown hair highlights created by stylist and color specialist Caitlin Boehm of San Francisco, CA. “The dimension of the color has a melted effect from top to bottom,” she describes.

-A honey-colored hue is a nice option for women with medium to dark brown hair that want the dimension that highlights give but don’t want mega blonde hair.
-Highlights can go from bright blonde to platinum blonde depending on the base color.
+A honey-colored hue is a nice option for women with medium to dark brown hair that wants the dimension that highlights give but don’t want mega-blonde hair.
+Highlights can go from bright blonde to platinum blonde, depending on the base color.

-This is balayage honey brown hair was created by stylist Ashley Keippel of Vernon Hills, IL.
-She says, “it goes from subtle honey to super light ends.
+This balayage honey brown hair was created by stylist Ashley Keippel of Vernon Hills, IL.
+She says, “It goes from subtle honey to super light ends.
 Don’t you love the transition of the hair?”